You must be 21 years of age or older to purchase our products.

 As such, it's crucial to verify regulations around any potential transaction on a country basis.

-Stay informed of the most current legal status of cannabis wherever you travel, and always carry your medical marijuana card if you have a valid one.
+Stay informed of the most current legal status of weed wherever you travel, and always carry your medical weed card if you have a valid one.

 We hope this article can help you.